 In contrast to individualism (6.2.2), which prioritises freedom of the individual, collectivists believe that individuals should surrender some liberty in order to support the well-being of the community.
 They believe that everybody should be provided with basic socio-economic rights (220.127.116.11) and adequate public services.
 They believe in co-operation, as in the trade union motto ‘united we stand, divided we fall’, which is an attitude that can be extended to support for international institutions.

 Collectivism is compatible with two overlapping political philosophies:

 - ‘Communitarianism’, as defined in Amitai Etzioni’s article, “emphasizes the importance of society in articulating the good”.
 It argues that the needs of society must be met before individuals can thrive.

-- ‘Utilitarianism’, as described by John Stuart Mill in his essay of that name, can be loosely defined as aiming for ‘the greatest good of the greatest number’.
+- ‘Utilitarianism’, as described in John Stuart Mill’s essay, can be loosely defined as aiming for ‘the greatest good of the greatest number’.

 As described in the following sub-sections, there are three broad categories of collectivism: